Sobao

 Sobao or sobao pasiego or sobau or sobau pasiegu is a Cantabria and Spanish delicacy typical of the Valles Pasiegos and one of the key signature delicacies of Cantabria.

 The sobao pasiego possesses Geographical indication since 2004.

-In the earliest recipes, the ingredients were bread dough, white sugar and butter with eggs, lemon zest and anise liquor or rum.
+In the earliest recipes, the ingredients were bread dough, white sugar and butter with eggs.

 The modern sobao was developed in 1896, when a cook named Eusebia Hernández Martín replaced the bread dough with flour.